tlswg/draft-ietf-tls-ticketrequest/draft-ietf-tls-ticketrequests.md

 As per {{!RFC5077}}, and as described in {{RFC8446}}, TLS servers vend clients an arbitrary number of session tickets at their own discretion in NewSessionTicket messages.
-There are two limitations with this design.
+There are three limitations with this design.

-First, servers choose some (often hard-coded) number of tickets vended per connection.
-Some servers (e.g. OpenSSL) return a different default number of tickets for session resumption than for the initial full handshake that created the session.
+First, servers vend some (often hard-coded) number of tickets per connection.
+Some server implementations return a different default number of tickets for session resumption than for the initial full handshake that created the session.
 No static choice, whether fixed, or resumption-dependent is ideal for all situations.